veterinarium/slate/source/includes/_form.md

 timezoneName: Europe/Helsinki
 ```

-This method allows to download the Client Self Check-in form from Smart Flow Sheet.
+This method allows to download the form pdf report generated upon form finalization.

 All the dates in the downloaded report will be represented in the time zone that you **must** explicitly specify in the `timezoneName` header of the HTTP request (e.g. `timezoneName: Europe/Helsinki`).
 Please visit this [web-page](http://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for the complete list of the time zone names.

 Specify the `hospitalizationId` of the hospitalization object in the EMR.
 Use the same `hospitalizationId` that was supplied when hospitalization had been created.
+Also specify the `formGuid` value that uniquely identifies the form.
+This value can be obtained from `forms.created` [event](#retreive-forms-with-events) or by fetching all the forms for the patient with [this](#get-patient-s-forms) API.

-* Url: /hospitalization/{hospitalizationId}/checkinformreport
+* Url: /hospitalization/{hospitalizationId}/formreport/{formGuid}
 * Method: GET
 * Synchronous
 * Returns the pdf report with the output stream.
 The Content-Type header will contain the `application/pdf` value